SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

  \frac{365}{365.25} \times \frac{364}{364.25} \times \frac{363}{363.25} \times \cdots \times \frac{1}{1.25} = \frac{365!}{365.25^{365}} = \prod_{i=1}^{365} \frac{i}{i + 0.25}
 $$

 While this might look complicated (it is!) -- thankfully, this looks like the [gamma function](https://en.wikipedia.org/wiki/Gamma_function)!
-The gamma function is a generalization of the factorial function to the $\mathbb{R}^+$, and it is defined as $\Gamma(n) = (n - 1)!$.
+The gamma function is a generalization of the factorial function to the $\mathbb{C}^+$, and it is defined as $\Gamma(n) = (n - 1)!$.
 This allows us to deal with some non-integer values, and in our case, we can use the gamma function to calculate the probability of seeing all birthdays in a group of 365.25 students.
 Hence,

 $$
 \prod_{i=1}^{365} \frac{i}{i + 0.25} = \frac{\Gamma(366)\Gamma(1.25)}{\Gamma(366.25)}